 “Good-for-nothing diabetes, I eat well and don’t do too much sport.”

 Often referred to as “non-insulin-dependent diabetes” or “adult diabetes”, type 2 diabetes is characterized by the body becoming resistant to insulin.
-This problem generally occurs in people over 45 years of age, but the incidence is rising sharply among the youngest.
+This problem generally occurs with people over 45 years of age, but the incidence is rising sharply among the youngest.

 ▶️ It affects about 90% of people with diabetes: this type of diabetes is the most common (425 million people worldwide have diabetes).